SBaig01/Credit_Risk_Analysis/README.md

 * Easy Ensemble AdaBoost Classifier results: The accuracy score is 93%; the precision is 7% for high_risk and 100% for low_risk; and the recall is 91% and 94%, respectively.
   ![Easy Ensemble AdaBoost Classifier results](https://github.com/SBaig01/Credit_Risk_Analysis/blob/0095debfe3bc01aad6b264e58284e42087d8bada/Images/Easy%20Ensemble%20AdaBoost%20Classifier.png)

-## Summary: Summarize the results of the machine learning models, and include a recommendation on the model to use, if any.
-If you do not recommend any of the models, justify your reasoning.
+## Summary:
+Overall, the Easy Ensemble AdaBoost Classifier was the best model to use.
+It yielded the higest accuracy, precision and recall scores over all models, and substantially more than the logistic regression models (all four).
+I would suggest that we use the same model for our credit risk assessment purposes.